restatedev/documentation/docs/references/errors.md

 ## RT0003

-The invocation failed because the invoker received a message from a service endpoint larger than the `worker.invoker.message_size_limit`.
+The invocation failed because Restate received a message from a service larger than the `worker.invoker.message_size_limit`.

 Suggestions: